theelderemo/literal/README.md

 ## Contributing

 This project is in its early stages.
 I are actively seeking feedback on the language design and compiler architecture.
-Please open an issue to share yThe thoughts, suggestions, and ideas!
+Please open an issue to share your thoughts, suggestions, and ideas!